OpenDSA/OpenDSA/RST/en/Glossary.rst

       A :term:`greedy algorithm` for computing the :term:`MCST` of a :term:`graph`.
+      It is nearly identical to :term:`Dijkstra's algorithm` for solving the :term:`single-source shortest paths problem`,
+      with the only difference being the calculation done to update the best-known distance.

    priority queue
       An ADT whose primary operations of insert of records, and